NoahLE/Test-Driven-Python-Development/README.md

 - You can use `repr(<thing>)` to get the raw value of an item

 - The `resolve(<url>)` returns which view function a URL is mapped to

+- Most assertX methods can be given a custom error message for more clarity